shohirose/eclipse-python-scripts/pbspro/README.md

 qmgr: create resource eclipse_mr_key type = string
 ```

-After you define the above resources, put the resource names in the "resources:" line in `$PBS_HOME/sched_priv/sched_config`, and HUP the scheduler by the following command:
+After you define the above resources, put the resource names in the "resources:" line in `$PBS_HOME/sched_priv/sched_config`.
+Then, HUP the PBS scheduler using the following commands:

 ```terminal
 ps -ef | grep pbs_sched